paesanilab/MBX/README.md

 - `optimize` will optimize a given configuration.
 You can optimize a single nrg system, or pass an XYZ file with a set of configurations, in which all of them will be optimized.
 - `mb_decomp` will compute energies for subsystems for the given system(s), then performs many-body decomposition and prints the n-body contribution for all subsystems.
 If the flag to skip many-body decomposition ("`-e`") is activated, it instead prints the binding energy for all subsystems.
 - `order_frames` will compute the energies for a given list of configurations from the XYZ file, and rearranges the configuration frames in the order of increasing energy.
 - `normal_modes` will compute the normal modes for an optimized nrg file.
+Requires the GSL library.

 ## PEFs implemented
 All the PEFs implemented, along with examples of input files and scripts to run various types of simulations, are provided in `$MBX_HOME/examples/PEFs`.
 If a surface is not there, its usage is not recommended because it is either not tested or not finalized.
 Example calls with C++, Fortran and Python are located inside each of the corresponding folders.